datarobot/datarobot-user-models/README.md

 These sample environments each define the libraries available in the environment and are designed to allow for simple custom models to be made that consist solely of your model's artifacts and an optional custom code file, if necessary.

-For detailed information on how to create models that work in these environments, please click on the links above for the relevant environment.
+For detailed information on how to create models that work in these environments, reference the links above for each environment.

 ## Building your own environment
 If you'd like to use a tool/language/framework that is not supported by our template environments, you can make your own.
-We recommend modifying the provided environments to suit your needs, but to make an easy to use, reusable environment in general, you should follow the following guidelines/requirements:
+DataRobot recommends modifying the provided environments to suit your needs.
+However, to make an easy to use, re-usable environment, you should adhere to the following guidelines:

 1) Your environment must include a Dockerfile that installs any requirements you may want.
-1) Custom models require a simple webserver in order to make predictions.
+2) Custom models require a simple webserver in order to make predictions.
 We recommend putting this in your environment so that you can reuse it with multiple models.
 The webserver must be listening on port 8080 and implement the following routes:
-    1) `GET /{URL_PREFIX}/` This route is used to check if your model's server is running
+    1) `GET /{URL_PREFIX}/` This route is used to check if your model's server is running.
-    1) `POST /URL_PREFIX/predict/` This route is used to make predictions
+    2) `POST /URL_PREFIX/predict/` This route is used to make predictions.
-1) An executablle `start_server.sh` file is required and should start the model server
+3) An executable `start_server.sh` file is required to start the model server.
-1) Any code and start_server.sh should be copied to `/opt/code/` by your Dockerfile
+4) Any code and `start_server.sh` should be copied to `/opt/code/` by your Dockerfile
-> **_NOTE:_** URL_PREFIX is an environment variable that will be available at runtime
+> Note: `URL_PREFIX` is an environment variable that will be available at runtime.

+## Custom Model Runner <a name="custom_model_runner"></a>
+Custom model runner (**drum**) is a  tool that helps to assemble, test, and run custom models.
+The [custom model runner](custom_model_runner) folder contains its source code.
+For more information about how to use it, reference the [pypi docs](https://pypi.org/project/datarobot-drum/).

-## Contribution
+## Contribution & development <a name="contribution_development"></a>

 ### Prerequisites for development
-This section is only relevant if you plan to work on the **drum** To build it, following packages are required:
+> Note: Only reference this section if you plan to work with **drum**.

+To build it, the following packages are required:
 `make`, `Java 11`, `maven`, `docker`, `R`
 E.g. for Ubuntu 18.04
 `apt-get install build-essential openjdk-11-jdk openjdk-11-jre maven python3-dev docker apt-utils curl gpg-agent software-properties-common dirmngr libssl-dev ca-certificates locales libcurl4-openssl-dev libxml2-dev libgomp1 gcc libc6-dev pandoc`